So, your new website has gone live. And, if you say so yourself, it’s looking pretty damned good.

 Now all you need are for those on-line enquiry forms to come through and the telephone to ring.
 It won’t be long now before those sales figures pick up!
 Happy Days here we come…..

 Oh dear.
-If it worked that way each and every business that launched a new website would be inundated with enquiries.
-But it doesn’t, and the majority of websites will sit there quietly in the deep chasms of the world wide web, out of view of customers in the shadows, being just another website amongst the millions of others.
+If it worked that way each and every business that launched a new website would be inundated with inquiries.
+But it doesn’t, and the majority of websites will sit there quietly in the deep chasms of the world wide web, out of view of customers in the shadows, being just another website among the millions of others.